Is Walking A Good Activity For People With Back Pain?

-By making sure you have the foundations of a good walking technique before you start you can be sure you are going to gain the maximum benefit from your walks.
+Because by making sure you have the foundations of a healthy walking technique before you start you can gain the maximum benefit from your walks.

 And not do yourself any further damage.

-Ok so you have the right footwear and your walking technique is all sorted out so it's time to get started.
+Ok, so you have the right footwear and your walking technique is all sorted out so it's time to get out there and start walking.

-And walking is probably the easiest activity to get started with.
+And the good news is walking is probably the easiest activity to get started with.

 As all you need to do is open your front door and off you go.

-Don't be like me and go on a 14km hike and spend the next week with serious leg pain!
+So don't be like me and go on a 14 km hike straight off the bat and spend the next week with serious leg cramps!